syseleven/grav-docs-metakube/pages/02.Documentation/02.projects/default.en.md

 ## Switching the current project

-You can see and switch the currently active project with the dropdown menu in the upper left corner.
+You can see and switch the currently active project with the drop-down menu in the upper left corner.

 ![Show current project](show-project.png)